Sod House Ranch: Structures

 In 1999, the United States Fish and Wildlife Service undertook a project to stabilize and restore the barn.
 House jacks were used to lift the barn clear of the ground while failing interior support posts were removed and replaced by new juniper posts.
 Concrete piers were placed beneath the interior posts.
 The project also lifted parts of the structure 23 inches (58 cm) into vertical alignment.

 At the same time, a number of partners joined the US Fish and Wildlife Service to restore other ranch buildings.
 This conservation work took five years.
 The Sod House Ranch was reopened to the public on October 18, 2003.
 Among the partners that helped to restore the ranch were the National Park Service, University of Oregon Architectural Field School, the Oregon Parks and Recreation Department, the Oregon State Historic Preservation Office, AmeriCorps, the National Fish and Wildlife Foundation, the Harney County Historical Society, Malheur Wildlife Associates, the High Desert Museum, and numerous local volunteer groups.
 Today, the Sod House Ranch is open to the public from August 15 through October 15.
 It is closed the rest of the year because the area provides important nesting habitat for colonies of great blue herons, double-crested cormorants, and Canada geese.
+Several structures within Sod House Ranch were the focus of historic preservation projects conducted by the University of Oregon’s Pacific Northwest Preservation Field School in 2012, in partnership with BLM, Oregon Parks and Recreation Department (OPRD), and U.S. Fish & Wildlife Service (FWS); this work included detailed measures to assess, stabilize, and repair historic features of the site.
+FWS oversaw substantial preservation repairs to the Stone Cellar structure in 2021-2022 seasons, following its partial collapse in the winter of 2019-2020.